-In section 2 we describes the cloud-based grammar editor introduced above.
+In section 2 we describe the cloud-based grammar editor introduced above.
 In section 3 we describe a new technique for example-based grammar writing that we are adding support for in the cloud-based editor.
 This makes it possible for a user with minimal knowledge of GF grammar construction to add new languages to a multilingual grammar by translating automatically generated examples in one of the existing languages to the new language.
-In sections 4 and 5 we describe related and future work.
+In section 4 we present some implementation details and in sections 5 and 6 we describe related and future work.